cityandwool/danryland/_posts/2017-07-31-how-to-start-a-youtube-channel.markdown

 ---
 ![Starting your YouTube channel](/assets/img/how-to-start-a-youtube-channel-dan-ryland.jpg)

-Reading and writing blogs can broadening perspective and strengthening your writing skills.
+Reading and writing blogs can broaden perspective and strengthen your writing skills.

 At University we were all encouraged to document our critical thinking and creative process by blogging.
 We'd consistently add to our [personal blog](http://cityandwool.blogspot.co.uk/) over the three years of study.